abz-conf/abz-conf.github.io/.github/src/content/site/2025/ImportantDates.md

 ## Important Dates

+Below are the important submission and notification dates.
-All dates anywhere on earth
+All submission dates anywhere on earth.

 ### Workshops/Tutorials

-Please contact the organisers as soon as possible for workshop or tutorial proposals.
+Please contact the organisers directly as soon as possible for workshop or tutorial proposals.
+There is no special call for workshops or tutorials this year.

 ### Case Study Track